 Later, in the car to the airport Damaris says that is exactly how she feels.
 I know you will die but not me.

 Sixteen years ago in April I walked up to the Stupa with Joshua and Yoga teacher, Richard Freeman.
 The giant sitting Buddha inside the Stupa was in process of becoming.
 Joshua asked Richard about the alignment of the Buddha.
 Richard handed me his backpack and looked closely.
 A little less full in the right buttock, Richard says.
 Joshua runs up to the Buddha with some tool that looks like an axe, climbs up his legs and bam—bam—bam, takes a bit off the right butt of the Buddha.
 He climbs down again.
 Richard and Joshua stand together looking at the Buddha.
 Yes, that’s better, Richard says.
 Look at the left shoulder compared to the right.
 If the right leg is crossed over first than wouldn’t the left shoulder be slightly higher?
 Off goes Joshua, he raises the axe and bambambam, he cuts away at the Buddha.
-They stand together, silent, gazing at the unfinished Buddha; an enlightened Salvador Dali meets Krishna.
+They stand together, silent, gazing at the unfinished Buddha.

 Joshua invites people to create art in the Stupa, to dance and sing opera and read poems.
 The Stupa is a place for expression, for the people.
 When asked what his best moments are he says, when people are practicing on all floors.